 An elevator speech is famous for being the 30 second pitch you might give to someone in an elevator.
-Here are 7 different ways to derive your own elevator speech.
+Here are 7 steps to derive your own elevator speech.

 While it’s important to be clear on what you’re pitching (see my video on the curse of knowledge: you need to know what your one thing is!), I have been pitched things in the past in which I was not interested, over which I had no control, or just felt uncomfortable with (just talk to most uber drivers for a few minutes to get the feeling).